The Mortal Storm: Plot

 Professor Roth is arrested and Freya begs Fritz to learn where the professor has been taken.
 Fritz reluctantly arranges a brief meeting between Viktor and his wife at the concentration camp where he is imprisoned.
 Viktor urges her to leave the country with Freya and Rudi.

 Otto comes home with news that the professor has died, supposedly from a heart attack, but Freya believes that he was killed.

 At the border, Freya is detained for carrying her father's unpublished manuscript.
-Martin's mother writes to tell her that he is waiting at the farm to take her to Austria.
-They drink from the bride cup, with Hilda's blessing.
+Martin's mother writes to tell Freya that Martin is waiting at the farm to take her to Austria.
+Martin and Freya drink from the bride cup, with Hilda's blessing.
 Elsewhere, the Nazis beat Elsa until she reveals the pass.
 A Gestapo officer testing Fritz's loyalty makes him leader of the ski patrol.
-Fritz orders them to fire.
+Fritz orders them to fire at Martin and Freya as they attempt to ski to safety.
 Freya dies in Martin's arms in Austria.

-In the Roths' home, Fritz tells Erich and Otto of Freya's death and flees, crying "It was my duty!"
+In the Roths' home, Fritz tells Erich and Otto of Freya's death and flees, crying, "It was my duty!"
 Erich is furious that Martin is free and storms out of the house.
-Before Otto leaves, he recalls in his mind some conversations that had taken place there -- some, words by his father.
-Over celestial music, a man speaks: "I said to a man who stood at a gate, give me a light that I may tread safely into the unknown.
-And he replied, go out into the darkness and put your hand into the hand of God.
+Before Otto leaves, he recalls in his mind some conversations that had taken place there—some, words by his father.
+Over celestial music, a man speaks: "I said to a man who stood at a gate, Give me a light that I may tread safely into the unknown.
+And he replied, Go out into the darkness and put your hand into the hand of God.
 That shall be to you better than a light, and safer than a known way."